chilicoder/study-wpm-workbook/README.md

 * Client acceptance documents
 * Post-implementation audit report

+> It depends on the level of how this documents will be reused.
+How quick they become obsolete, How much efforts needed to produce this documentation.
+I would say, POS, Design documents, Final report and Client acceptance documents have value.
+But I really don't remember that I ever read status reports of any closed projects.

 Celebrating Success
 There must be some recognition for the project team at the end of the project.
 This can be as simple as individual thank-you notes, a commemorative mug, a T-shirt, a pizza party, or tickets to a ball game; or it can be something more formal, such as bonuses
 Even though the team may have started out as a “herd of cats,” the project they have just completed has honed them into a real team.
 This can be a very traumatic experience for them, and they deserve closure.
 That is what celebrating success is all about.

+> This is important.
+While formal announcment switches on people and focuses them to the project.
+This procedure switches them off.
+All valuable reflections are done, they can concentrate on next project.
+Also the feeling "we did it" positively effects on motivation and confidence.

 ##Complex Project Management
 Understanding the Complexity/Uncertainty Domain of Projects